fayolt/delivery-tracking/README.md

 ### Possible Improvments

-* Drain job queue and save all available locations before shutting down the server
+* Ensure that the job queue is drained and all available locations are processed before exiting the app
-*
+* Integrate an asynchronous task queue/job queue like Machinery with RabbitMQ as broker and Redis as backend to add queue persistence and better retry policy.